ahmadhassan-dev/stock-exchange/README.md

 How to run

 1. Make sure you have latest Flutter SDK installed as it depends on latest one
-2. Just run the application you don't need to configure anything
+2. To run the project you just need to add https://marketstack.com/ api key in `lib/src/config/config.dart` in that file make a variable named `apiKey` and pass that API key to it.
 3. If you want to run test that I have implemented in the application simply run "flutter run".